Master of Teaching (Primary)

+The Master of Teaching (Primary) is a graduate entry, pre-service teacher education course for those who want to qualify as a primary school teacher.
 Become a primary school teacher who is reflective, independent and a flexible thinker.
-Learn how to apply your skills to improve learning outcomes for students in primary schools.
-The Master of Teaching (Primary) is a graduate entry, preservice teacher education course for those who want to become primary school teachers.
+Learn how to apply your skills to improve learning outcomes for students from ages five to twelve.

-This course will enable you to engage with the breadth of curriculum and pedagogical knowledge required by a generalist primary classroom teacher combined with specialist knowledge and understanding of not only literacy and numeracy but other learning areas of the primary school curriculum.
-Delivered on campus, this course is made up of face-to-face, online and intensive units, and block placements in primary schools, offering flexible learning delivery to meet your needs.
+This course will enable you to engage with the breadth of curriculum and pedagogical knowledge required by a primary classroom teacher.
+You will graduate with specialist knowledge and understanding of not only literacy and numeracy but of all learning areas of the primary school curriculum.
+Building on your undergraduate studies, you will develop a teaching specialisation in an area of the primary curriculum from these options:

 Students must complete a minimum of 60 days professional experience during which time they are required to be available full-time.